AlexandreLeMentec/UI_N7/README.md

 You will then be able to find the said input file in the **RESULT** file.

 Here is a map of all the possible variables you'll need to input depending on your choices
-> (NB: This map is made using the mermaid markdown extension and will not appear if the interface you're using doesn't support it)
+> (NB: This map is made using the mermaid markdown extension and will not appear if the interface you're using doesn't support it.
+For example **GITHUB** enables to view this map to a correct size and to navigate it)

 ```mermaid
 flowchart TD